Insurance Subsidy Eligibility

-Terminated after October 31, 1980, with less than 21 years of service.
+- Terminated after October 31, 1980, with fewer than 21 years of service.
 You may enroll for the health, prescription drug, and dental/vision insurance, but you must pay the entire premium.

 - Terminated on or before October 31, 1980.
 You're entitled to 100 percent of the subsidy (not the premium) allowed by law.
 Click here for the current rates.